 A 1.5-hour boat trip provides the opportunity for some more wildlife viewing with grey whales, sea lions and otters often spotted on the journey.

-Nestled in a rocky shoreline, the hot springs are reached via a further short thirty-minute boardwalk from the boat dock.
+Nestled in a rocky shoreline, these British Columbia hot springs are reached via a further short thirty-minute boardwalk from the boat dock.
 The naturally formed pools cascade via waterfalls from the warmest to the coolest the closer you get to the ocean.